-Gregg LoCascio is a leader of the Firm’s intellectual property practice and a member of the Firm’s Global Management Committee.
+Gregg LoCascio is a leader of the Firm’s intellectual property practice and a member of the Firm’s Executive Committee.
 Gregg serves as lead trial counsel for clients on major intellectual property and commercial litigation matters.

 Chambers USA has described him as a “magnificent trial lawyer,” “easy to work with and talented,” and possessing “a good talent for talking to our management and taking on board their concerns.”
 It also noted that “Gregg is lauded by clients and peers alike for his advocacy and intellectual acuity in electrical and mechanical engineering-related cases” and that he is a “terrific advocate who assimilates information very quickly, is creative and has a great ability to think on his feet.”
 The Legal 500 U.S. has reported that he is “highly regarded for his trial expertise in front of a jury” and Intellectual Asset Management (IAM) branded him “the perfect marriage of technical aptitude and trial skill.”

 Gregg also handles a variety of false advertising disputes in court and before the National Advertising Division, and has been handling high-profile advertising disputes since he served as lead counsel in the Equal v.
 Splenda false advertising trial, which ended Splenda’s “made from sugar” campaign.
 He has represented Verizon in a variety of advertising disputes, obtained a temporary restraining order against Cablevision over a series of false advertisements about Verizon’s FiOS service, and successfully defended Verizon’s network and service claims.
 His false advertising practice also includes defending putative class actions in California and elsewhere, often resulting in dismissals or denials of class certification.